pallets/flask/docs/installation.rst

     > pip install --upgrade pip setuptools

-Most often, once you pull up a command prompt you want to be able to type ``pip`` and ``python`` which will run those things, but this might not automatically happen on Windows, because it doesn't know where those executables are (give either a try!).
+Most often, once you pull up a command prompt you want to be able to type :command:``pip`` and :command:``python`` which will run those things, but this might not automatically happen on Windows, because it doesn't know where those executables are (give either a try!).

 To fix this, you should be able to navigate to your Python install directory (e.g ``C:\Python27``), then go to ``Tools``, then ``Scripts``; then find the ``win_add2path.py`` file and run that.
-Open a **new** Command Prompt and check that you can now just type ``python`` to bring up the interpreter.
+Open a **new** Command Prompt and check that you can now just type :command:``python`` to bring up the interpreter.

 Finally, to install `virtualenv`_, you can simply run::